singhrajveervns-gif/Clinical_Trial_Success_Prediction/README.md

    language and checked against domain hypotheses
 8. **Business Insights** — a validated risk-tiering workflow and stakeholder-specific recommendations
+9. **Deployment** — an interactive Streamlit app wrapping the saved pipeline for live, single-trial scoring

 ### Feature Engineering